+A global public appeal raised the Christchurch Earthquake Appeal Trust around \$94 million1.
+Since then interest on funds held and some small donations have lifted the total to nearly \$105 million.

-The Christchurch Earthquake Appeal Trust (Trust) has allocated over \$120 million1 to support the Canterbury rebuild.
-Around \$104 million was raised from the global appeal.
-This, plus interest, has helped fund over 280 projects and/or activities throughout Canterbury.
-The majority of the funded projects are now operating for the benefit of the Canterbury community, or in the case of events or interim activities, have fulfilled their objectives to provide relief to the community.
+The majority of the approximately 280 funded projects are now operating for the benefit of the Canterbury community, or in the case of events, or interim activities and social services support, have fulfilled their objectives to provide relief to the Canterbury communities adversely effected by the 2010-11 Canterbury earthquakes.